 South Cornwall Coast Path: Falmouth to Plymouth

-We offer three different holidays from Falmouth to Plymouth – choose from 5, 6 or 7 days walking, depending on how far you want to walk each day.
-This section follows the South West Coastal Path along the rugged coastline.
+We offer three holidays from Falmouth to Plymouth.
+Choose from 5, 6 or 7 days walking, depending on how far you want to walk each day.
+This is a rugged section of coastline with hidden coves steeped in history.
 Each overnight location is filled with character and highlights Cornish charm.

-This is our middle length holiday covering the section from Falmouth to Plymouth.
-With the 6 day walking itinerary as set out below, it covers a stunning part of the Cornish coast with its many beaches, coves and fishing villages.
+This is our middle length holiday from Falmouth to Plymouth.
+This is a stunning part of the Cornish coast with its many beaches, coves and fishing villages.

 |Day 1||Travel to Falmouth for your first nights accommodation|